 Compose and draft documents and correspondence for presentations, course handouts, conferences, seminars, and reports.
 Perform substantial editing and fact checking.
 Create, maintain, modify, and/or ensure accuracy of content in various unit documents, displays, reports, brochures, social media, and/or websites.

-Plan and coordinate office moves and/or space and equipment needs for expanding team.
+Plan and coordinate office moves and/or space and equipment needs for the expanding team.
 Schedule and coordinate interview schedules.

 Provide support ordering and maintaining supply and material inventory.